commschamp/cc.mqttsn.libs/README.md

 (**cc_mqttsn_sub_udp**) example applications, which use UDP/IP as its datagram transport layer.
 These applications are also using [QT5](https://doc.qt.io/qt-5/) framework for their operation.
-It means that if proper libraries are not installed or can not be found, these applications won't be compiled.
+It means that if proper QT5 libraries are not installed or can not be found, these applications won't be compiled.

 # Gateway Library
 Just like the [Client Library](#client-library) allows additional data packatisation for correct delivery, the gateway application must implement the same functionality.
-As the result there is a need for a gateway library, which allows implementation of a gateway application, suitable for the type of I/O link to the client(s) being used.
+As the result there is a need for a gateway library, which provides the required functionality and allows implementation of any gateway application, suitable for the type of I/O link to the client(s) being used.

 This repository provides such a library.
 It is implemented using C++(11)